- What is different about RCPCH Progress?

 The forms for recording assessments will be updated and simplified, making it easier to select (from a drop down menu) which curriculum domain and Learning Outcome the assessment relates to, and to additionally tag a key capability or illustration that relates to that outcome, where required.

 The Educational Supervisor form will also be updated, to be structured around the new RCPCH Progress domains, and taking a similar form to the consultant revalidation forms.
 Trainees and their Supervisors will consider the evidence against each Learning Outcome and make a judgement.

 Development of Progress: Why was the curriculum reviewed?

-The current curriculum is about 10 years old and has not been reviewed for many years.
-It is a very onerous curriculum that is quite unwieldy for use.
-As a consequence, the way it is used is inconsistent.
-The current curriculum does not currently support best practice.
+The 2010 curriculum had not been reviewed for many years.
+It was a very onerous curriculum that is quite unwieldy for use.
+As a consequence, the way it is used is inconsistent

 How were children and young people involved?